-In October 2020, Maravai Intermediate Holdings, LLC ("Intermediate"), a wholly-owned subsidiary of Topco LLC, along with its subsidiaries (the "New Borrowers"), entered into a credit agreement (the "New Credit Agreement") to refinance existing \$400.0 million long-term debt with a new \$780.0 million facility.
-The New Credit Agreement provides for a First Lien Term Loan (the "New First Lien Term Loan") of \$600.0 million, maturing October 2027, and a Revolving Credit Facility (the New Revolving Credit Facility") for up to \$180.0 million in funding.
-The New Credit Agreement amended and restated the Company's prior credit agreement as of August 2018 (the "First and Second Lien Credit Agreements").
-In November 2020, the Company repaid \$50.0 million of principal balance of the New First Lien Term Loan using proceeds from the IPO.
+In October 2020, Maravai Intermediate Holdings, LLC ("Intermediate"), a wholly-owned subsidiary of Topco LLC, along with its subsidiaries (the "New Borrowers"), entered into a credit agreement (the "Credit Agreement") to refinance existing \$400.0 million long-term debt with a new \$780.0 million facility.
+The Credit Agreement provides for a First Lien Term Loan (the "Term Loan") of \$600.0 million, maturing October 2027, and a Revolving Credit Facility (the "Revolving Credit Facility") for up to \$80.0 million in funding.
+The Credit Agreement amended and restated the Company's prior credit agreement as of August 2018 (the "First and Second Lien Credit Agreements").
+In November 2020, the Company repaid \$50.0 million of principal balance of the First Lien Term Loan using proceeds from the IPO.

-Borrowings under the New Credit Agreement bear interest (a) initially, at our option, either (i) at the Base Rate plus 3.25% per annum or (ii) the Adjusted Eurocurrency Rate plus 4.25% per annum and (b) after delivery of the compliance certificate for the fiscal quarter ending March 31, 2021, at our option, either at (i) the Base Rate plus the applicable margin of 3.25% per annum with a stepdown to 3.00% based on Intermediate's first lien net leverage ratio or (ii) the Adjusted Eurocurrency Rate plus the margin of 4.25% per annum with a stepdown to 4.00% based on Intermediate's first lien net leverage ratio.
-Interest rates will also decrease an additional 0.25% in any period if the Company's credit ratings issued by Moody's and S&P are B2 or better and B or better, respectively.
+Borrowings under the Credit Agreement bear interest (a) initially, at our option, either (i) at the Base Rate plus3.25% per annum or (ii) the Adjusted Eurocurrency Rate plus 4.25% per annum and (b) after delivery of the compliance certificate for the fiscal quarter ended March 31, 2021, at our option, either at (i) the Base Rate plus the applicable margin of 3.25% per annum with a stepdown to 3.00% based on Intermediate's first lien net leverage ratio or (ii) the Adjusted Eurocurrency Rate plus the margin of 4.25% per annum with a stepdown to 4.00% based on Intermediate's first lien net leverage ratio.
+Interest rates will also decrease an additional0.25% in any period if the Company's credit ratings issued by Moody's and S&P are B2 or better and B or better, respectively.
 The Base Rate is defined as the greatest of (i) the rate last quoted by The Wall Street Journal as the "Prime Rate" in the United States, (ii) the Federal Reserve Bank of New York Rate ("NYFRB") plus 0.50% per annum, (iii) the Adjusted Eurocurrency Rate for a one month interest period plus 1.00% per annum, (iv) solely with respect to the initial term loans, 2.00% per annum and (v) for any loans that are not initial term loans, 1.00% per annum.
-The "Adjusted Eurocurrency Rate" is defined as the greater of (a) with respect to the initial term loans the greater of (i) the Eurocurrency Rate for such interest period multiplied by the Statutory Reserve Rate (as such term is defined in the New Credit Agreement), and (ii) 1.00% and (b) with respect to the revolving loans, the greater of (i) the Eurocurrency Rate for such interest period multiplied by the Statutory Reserve Rate (as such term is defined in the New Credit Agreement), and (ii) 0%.
-The "Eurocurrency Rate" is defined as the London Inter-bank Offered Rate ("LIBOR") as displayed by Reuters (which if negative will be deemed to be 0%) or, if LIBOR is unavailable, a rate based on historical LIBOR, as determined by the administrative agent under the New Credit Agreement.
+The "Adjusted Eurocurrency Rate" is defined as the greater of (a) with respect to the initial term loans the greater of (i) the Eurocurrency Rate for such interest period multiplied by the Statutory Reserve Rate (as such term is defined in the Credit Agreement), and (ii) 1.00% and (b) with respect to the revolving loans, the greater of (i) the Eurocurrency Rate ("LIBOR") as displayed by Reuters (which if negative will be deemed to be 0%) or, if LIBOR is unavailable, a rate based on historical LIBOR, as determined by the administrative agent under the Credit Agreement.